-- a) Adequate time shall be devoted bimonthly to safety training, discussions and demonstrations. - b) Equipped first-aid kits shall be maintained for each truck and at each station where employees covered by this agreement work. - c) Each station and truck where there is a crew of employees working shall be furnished a woolen blanket for first-aid purposes.

-- d) In no case shall employees work voltages over 15,000 with rubber gloves; a hot stick will be used.
-(See appendix "A") - e) Employees shall not be required to do work in severe weather conditions unless an emergency exists. - f) First and second year apprentice lineman shall not work on live lines or equipment over 440 volts.
+- a) Adequate time shall be devoted bimonthly to safety training, discussions and demonstrations. - b) Equipped first-aid kits shall be maintained for each truck and at each station where employees covered by this agreement work. - c) Each station and truck where there is a crew of employees working shall be furnished a woolen blanket for first-aid purposes. - d) In no case shall employees work voltages over 15,000 with rubber gloves; a hot stick will be used.
+(See appendix "A") - e) Employees shall not be required to do work in severe weather conditions unless an emergency exists.
+If an emergency exists, employees shall receive 1.8 (time) for all authorized time worked. - f) First and second year apprentice lineman shall not work on live lines or equipment over 440 volts.
 Third and fourth year apprentice lineman may work on energized primary lines or equipment carrying over 440 volts provide they are assisting a Journeyman in performing such work. - g) Apprentices must work with and under the supervision of a foreman or a journeyman.